epi052/recon-pipeline/README.md

 Individual tools may be installed by running `tools install TOOLNAME` where `TOOLNAME` is one of the known tools that make up the pipeline.

-The installer maintains a (naive) list of installed tools at `~/.local/recon-pipeline/tools/.tool-dict.pkl`.
+The installer does not maintain state.
+In order to determine whether a tool is installed or not, it checks the `path` variable defined in the tool's .yaml file.
 The installer in no way attempts to be a package manager.
 It knows how to execute the steps necessary to install and remove its tools.
 Beyond that, it's like Jon Snow, **it knows nothing**.

 [![asciicast](https://asciinema.org/a/343745.svg)](https://asciinema.org/a/343745)